suhas-sunder/WordSkull/README.md

 # WordSkull
 A word game website project based on Wordle.

+I'm using Remix with Vite, Tailwind CSS, Express, PostgreSQL, Digital Ocean for Hosting, Cloudflare CDN, Cloudflare R2, Vitest (for unit, component, & integration testing), Selenium w/ Python for End-to-end testing (will be adding this soon), and more!

 This project is still in development but can be viewed live on [WordSkull](https://www.wordskull.com/).

 ![WordSkull Image](https://github.com/user-attachments/assets/cfa151d8-6c80-495e-a44a-e8325a30d133)